Account

 Account Sign up Sign in

-Some states mandate that tenants take out renters' insurance, but even if your state doesn't, it's a very good idea to purchase an insurance policy as a renter or obligate the tenant to purchase one as a landlord.
-The most basic reason is that the landlord's insurance does not cover the property of the renter, even under expanded coverage.
-As such, if the renter's property is lost along with the landlord's, the latter will benefit from insurance payments, while the former will be forced to cover the costs out of their own pocket.
-The extent of coverage for renters' insurance varies depends on the policy and the circumstances of the loss.
+Landlord insurance does not cover the personal property of a renter, even under expanded coverage.
+This means that if the renter's personal property is damaged when the landlord's property is damaged, the landlord may get the benefit from insurance payments, while tenants are forced to cover their own losses.
+The extent of coverage for renters' insurance varies depending on the policy and the circumstances of the loss.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.